Disk space refers to the maximum amount of data that can be stored on a given disk drive, USB, or other data storage space devices.

 RAM (random access memory) is often referred to as “memory” or “volatile memory” because it only stores data temporarily and the data is lost when the power is turned off.

-RAM is much faster than other types of storage and it’s used to store data that are frequently accessed by the processor, such as the operating system, application programs, and active files, allowing the processor to access this crucial data and perform tasks much faster.
+RAM is much faster than other types of storage and it’s used for data storage for data that are frequently accessed by the processor, such as the operating system, application programs, and active files, allowing the processor to access this crucial data and perform tasks much faster.
 Thus, improving the overall speed of the computer.

-The disk is slower than RAM but it offers much more storage space and it’s typically used to save data that is not accessed as frequently, such as application programs, files, and multimedia.
+The disk is slower than RAM but it offers much sufficient storage space and it’s typically used to save data that is not accessed as frequently, such as application programs, files, and multimedia.

 How To Free Up Disk Space